eclipse-edc/Connector/onboarding.md

 documentation and/or watch the introductory video.

 All chapters of this guide are incremental, so e.g. example 3 uses code from example 2.
-All code resides in the `samples/` directory of this repository.
+All code resides in the [`samples`](./samples) directory of this repository.

 Also, a working knowledge of Git, Gradle, Java and HTTP is presumed.

 We'll assume that you've just checked out the EDC code base and have Java 11 installed on your development machine.
-The Eclipse Dataspace Connector is built using Java 11, so we'll assume you have that installed as well.
 If not, please download and install JDK 11 for your OS.

 Command examples in this document will use the `bash` syntax and use Unix-style paths, but any other shell should be fine as well.
 If you're using Windows you either need to adapt the paths or use WSL2.